 Euro reflectors are an entry-level reflector made from aluminium.
 Sometimes called barn reflectors, the units are open ended so some of the light is lost from the sides of the unit but the majority of light heading upward is captured by the reflector and directed down onto the plant canopy.

-Adjust-a-wings are the top of the range reflector for standard 230v systems.
-They allow the angle of the wings to be adjusted, enabling the spread and intensity of the light to be altered to maximise yield and reduce hotspots.
-When multiple lights with adjust-a-wings are used, the crossover of lights can be adjusted to maintain consistent light levels across the canopy, leading to a more uniform crop
+Adjust-a-wings are the top of the range reflector for standard 230v systems that allow the angle of the wings to be adjusted.
+The ability to adjust enables the spread and intensity of the light to be altered to maximise yield and reduce hotspots.
+When multiple lights with adjust-a-wings are used, the crossover of lights can be adjusted to maintain consistent light-levels across the canopy, leading to a more uniform crop.

 Adjust-a-Wings Defender model is manufactured specifically for 400w and 600w bulbs.
 They are a medium sized reflector, perfect for a 1m2 or 1.2m2 tent.

-Adjust-a-Wings Enforcer maintains all the benefits of the defender but it’is a large reflector that has been created for 1000w bulbs so is suitable for larger gardens such as 1.5m2 tents.
+Adjust-a-Wings Enforcer maintains all the benefits of the defender but it’s a large reflector that has been created for 1000w bulbs so is suitable for larger gardens such as 1.5m2 tents.

 The Matrix reflector offers the benefits of an air-cooled reflector, without the use of glass that can block a percentage of the light as in most air-cooled reflectors.
 The reflector can either be actively cooled with use of extraction onto the reflector or the reflector will passively cool without any additional equipment as the hot air will rise out of the reflector, away from plants.